jainamshah17/cartoon-detector/README.md

 Model was initialized with [**yolov2's pre-trained weights**](https://pjreddie.com/darknet/yolo/)

-Configuration file **yolov2.cfg** was changed, filters in last convolutional layer and no of classes
+Configuration file **yolov2.cfg** was changed, filters in last convolutional layer and no of classes as:
 ```
 237: filters=50
 244: classes=5